bradwestness/bradwestness.github.io/_posts/2016-12-16-facebook-admits-it-has-a-problem.md

 sites, while they may *look* official, simply do not have any accountability for the accuracy of what they publish in the same way that traditional media does.

-Extra kudos to Facebook for (in their words) "disrupting financial incentives for spammers," many of these illegitimate news stories are simply clickbait using whatever inflammatory headline the publisher thinks will generate interest, in order to get views of their site which is undoubtedly slathered in advertisements.
+Extra kudos to Facebook for (in their words) "disrupting financial incentives for spammers."
+Many of these illegitimate news stories are simply clickbait using whatever inflammatory headline the publisher thinks will generate interest, in order to get pageviews on their site (which is undoubtedly slathered in advertisements).
 This is a big step that I frankly did not expect Facebook to take, as it will cut into the number of ads that these sites buy on Facebook, and thus hurt Facebook's own profits.

-I didn't feel that I could participate in a social media platform that refused to admit that it was becoming a platform for the dissemination of propaganda (often essentially libel) while profiting from it.
+I didn't feel that I could participate in a social media platform that refused to admit that it was becoming complicit in the dissemination of propaganda (often essentially libel) and simultaneously profiting from it.
 Now that Facebook has taken these steps, I feel that I can once again participate with a clear conscience.